Shawn Redhage: Birth of "The Scoring Machine" (2005–2009)

-Redhage's form in the SEABL once again led to an NBL contract, this time with the Perth Wildcats for the 2005–06 season.
-He made an immediate impact with a 27-point debut against the Adelaide 36ers on 2 September 2005.
+Redhage joined the Perth Wildcats for the 2005–06 NBL season.
+He scored 27 points on debut against the Adelaide 36ers on 2 September 2005.
 He later earned Player of the Week for Round 9.
-He went on to average 20 points and nine rebounds per game and subsequently finished second in the league's MVP voting while earning All-NBL Second Team honours.
+He averaged 20 points and nine rebounds per game for the season and subsequently finished second in the league's MVP voting while earning All-NBL Second Team honours.

 In November of the 2006–07 season, Redhage became the first player in NBL history to have at least 30 points and 15 assists as part of a triple-double when he added 11 rebounds against the West Sydney Razorbacks.
 Days later, he had 20 points and 20 rebounds against the Sydney Kings to win Player of the Week honours.

 In the 2007–08 season, Redhage averaged a career-best 22.9 points per game and became the fastest Wildcat to reach 2,000 career points, doing so in 95 games and 3,400 minutes.
 On 10 October 2007, he scored a career-high 40 points against the Adelaide 36ers.

 Redhage averaged at least 19 points and eight rebounds per game every year between 2005–06 and 2008–09 and subsequently earned a place in the All-NBL Team in four straight seasons.
 He was also a four-time Gordon Ellis Medalist during this time for being the Wildcats Club MVP.
 Spending his early years in the NBL as a force on the interior with a scoring prowess, Redhage earned the nickname "The Scoring Machine".